Non Hodgkin's Lymphoma

-Cyberfamily
+NHL Cyberfamily

 As you go through treatment, and read more about lymphoma you will hear a lot about the results of your treatment, or clinical trial results.
-Click on any of the terms below to go to their definition.
+The currently accepted method to evaluate the response to treatment is the Cheson criteria.

 Where there are no signs of the disease reappearing, doctors may cautiously begin using the word cure.
 The ability to cure NHL depends on the type of lymphoma.
 Many high-grade lymphomas can be cured.
 Low-grade NHLs tend to reappear, even after long-term remission.
 The usual standard for aggressive lymphomas is that you must be in complete remission 5 years or more before they will consider calling you cured.